AIBC

 Canada is a participant in the Asia Pacific Economic Cooperation (APEC) Architect Project, which assists with the facilitation of registration arrangements for members in good standing in their jurisdiction.
 Architects in New Zealand and Australia who are recognized as APEC Architects in their home economies may apply for fast-track registration in Canadian jurisdictions under the terms of the Canada/Australia/New Zealand Mutual Recognition Agreement (MRA).
 Those seeking to be APEC Architects must have at least seven years of post-registration experience.
 At this time, this agreement does not extend to other APEC countries.
 Please be aware that the APEC Architect designation applies only to individually registered architects, not to architectural practices or firms.

-Visit the CALA website (cala-roac.ca) for information about the Canada/Australia/New Zealand Mutual Recognition Agreement, including eligibility requirements and application forms for assessment and interview by the Canadian APEC Architect Monitoring Committee.
+Visit the ROAC website (roac.ca) for information about the Canada/Australia/New Zealand Mutual Recognition Agreement, including eligibility requirements and application forms by the Canadian APEC Architect Monitoring Committee.

 If you are applying from the European Union/member states